alexkappa/terraform-provider-auth0/CONTRIBUTING.md

 ## Documentation

 To make it easier to document new resources a handy script is available.
-The script can output documentation of a resource in markdown format, using the schema of the resource itself.
+The script can output documentation of a resource in Markdown format, using the schema of the resource itself.

 ```sh